Community Achievement Awards

 Some of Murray’s contributions to the Melton community include being the co-founder of the Caroline Springs RSL Sub-Branch; acting as a Pensions Advocate for Veterans at Melton Vietnam Veterans Centre; initiating proceedings for the first Memorial at Caroline Springs; being caretaker of the Memorial Walk in Aintree; and being a key support person for the Burnside Village War Widows Group.
 Murray’s decades of service have helped hundreds of veterans and their families receive both support and recognition for their sacrifice.

-Young Citizens of the Year - for community leadership under 25 years old: Grace Jikotani & Ivanka Portelli
+Young Citizens of the Year: Grace Jikotani & Ivanka Portelli

 Grace Jikotani